pohernqii/alien-vs-zombie/README.md

 Lists of Commands:

-1. u                            - Alien moves up
+1. up                            - Alien moves up
-2. d                            - Alien moves down
+2. down                            - Alien moves down
-3. l                            - Alien moves left
+3. left                            - Alien moves left
-4. r                            - Alien moves right
+4. right                            - Alien moves right
 5. help                         - List the available commands for the user
 6. arrow                        - Change the direction of arrow in the board
 7. save                         - Save the game to a text file